 Reclaiming my time.

-No, we didn't leave a message.
+No, we didn't leave him as a time.

 Reclaiming my time.

-What he failed to tell you was when you're on my time, I can reclaim it.
+What he failed to tell you was: when you're on my time, I can reclaim it.

-And then every and then she went as far this last weekend to say, damn the president.
+And then every, and then she went as far this last weekend to say, damn the president.

 Her words, not mine.

-What what does that mean?
+What does that mean?

 Damn to hell?

-You know, damn him.
+You know, damn him?

 The funniest thing about the Reuters poll is that Reuters said this is an outlier poll.